vitalibo/norma/docs/reference.md

 This section provides a comprehensive reference for all rules available in Norma.
 Each rule is documented with its purpose, options, and examples of correct and incorrect code.

-## Data types conventions
+## Data Type Conventions

-In JSON schema, data type of property can be defined using the `type` keyword.
+In JSON Schema, the data type of property is defined using the `type` keyword.
-Norma provides rules to enforce consistent conventions for data types.
+Norma's rules enforce consistent type conventions across your datasets.
-Unlike JSON schema, Norma does coerce other types to the specified type.
+Unlike JSON Schema, Norma attempts to coerce incoming values into the specified type before validation.

 - `array`
 - `boolean`